Skip to main content

 Sources

 Both products use type: dataset, but Turbo adds start_block / end_block for block ranges and uses start_at: latest | earliest for the starting position.
-Source-level Fast Scan filters on Mirror don’t carry over — in Turbo, filter inside a SQL transform instead.
-See:
+Mirror’s source-level Fast Scan filter: carries over to Turbo with the same SQL WHERE-clause syntax — see Fast scan in Turbo EVM sources.
+See also:

 Transforms